hexylena/wap/README.md

 # Wonderful Argument Parser

-A simple ./argument parser utilising my favourite trick of grepping through your own file.
+A simple bash parser utilising my favourite trick of grepping through your own file.

+This builds off of the work in [`gxadmin`](https://github.com/usegalaxy-eu/gxadmin) and provides a pretty acceptable CLI parser without the annoyances of setting up, shifting arguments, or validating that there aren't too many or too few.

 ```